Sure, vegans wonder about this often, but meanwhile, omnivores might take this question for granted.

 - 1 cup cooked lentils = 18 grams

 - 1/2 cup cooked quinoa = 4 grams

 - 1/2 cup cooked spinach = 3 grams

 What is a complete protein?

 “Protein is made of strings of amino acid,” Sarah explains.
 “There are two kinds: essential and non-essential.
 Non-essential amino acids are the ones your body makes.
 Essential amino acids are the ones we need to get from our diet.
 A complete protein contains all the essential amino acids.”

-Animal based proteins are convenient for this reason.
-They naturally contain all the essential amino acids we need.
+Animal based proteins are convenient for this reason, as they naturally contain all the essential amino acids we need.

-“For omnivores, I recommend lean proteins like chicken, turkey, fish and eggs,” Sarah tells us.
-She recommends avoiding low-quality protein that’s inexpensive.
-The meat in fast food, for example, is going to have a different fat ratio which can be more pro-inflammatory.
+“For omnivores, I recommend lean proteins like chicken, turkey, fish, and eggs,” Sarah shares.
+She recommends avoiding low-quality, inexpensive protein.
+The meat in fast food, for example, is going to have a different fat ratio, which can potentially lead to inflammation.

 Sarah assures us that vegans and vegetarians can get adequate sources of complete protein in their diets, as well.

 Quinoa and goji berries each have all the essential acids on their own.
 There are also specific plant-based food combinations that pack complete protein when paired together, including: